-Believe it or not, you can actually make an entire Thanksgiving dinner in just one hour
+YouTuber Shows How to Cook Entire Thanksgiving Dinner in Only One Hour

-Some people enjoy cooking all day on Thanksgiving, but if you’re not one of them, we’ve found a one-hour plan that will help you reclaim the day.
+Some people enjoy cooking all day, starting early on Thanksgiving morning and going through until the late afternoon, but if you’re not one of them, we’ve found an impressive one-hour Thanksgiving dinner plan that will help you reclaim the day.

+Yeah, one hour.
+For the whole Thanksgiving day meal.
+We’re talking veggies, side dishes, pumpkin pie, green bean casserole — you name it.
+All of it.

 It’s hard to believe, but YouTuber betterrecipes really does cook an entire Thanksgiving meal in just one hour.
 She shows us exactly what hacks she uses to get the cooking done quickly.

-RELATED: Thanksgiving isn’t fair — moms do all the work, dads have all the fun
+The main Turkey day hack is a toughie, however.
+You have to be up for frying the turkey instead of baking it.
+Granted, this video uses easily the most idiot-proof, safety ensured home deep fryer we’ve ever seen, so this isn’t some rickety driveway set up where one wrong move lights half your house on fire.
+So fear not!

-Of course, you could always add your favorite family recipe to the mix, but you’ll basically have all day free.
+And of course, you could always add your favorite family recipe to the mix, but you’ll basically have all day free.

 - Dress up pre-packaged mashed potatoes with onion and chive cream cheese.